aharonium/opensiddur.org/posts/posts/tkhine-matriarchs-new-moon-elul_(aharon.varady_2016-07-06).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 Let your compassion stand by your maidservant.
 I bow down and beseech your favor.
 How can I not be fearful, how can I control my trembling and my awe when I will have to stand in judgment before the heavenly court to answer for my sins?
 But you, Almighty God, show compassion in your judgment.
-Therefore, have mercy on me and grant me and my husband and my children life and health.
-Omeyn.
+Therefore, have mercy on me and grant me and my husband and my children life and health. <em>Omeyn</em>.
 </div></td></tr>